An Official Website of the Commonwealth of Kentucky

 Most hunters recommend wrapping dove breast in bacon, doused with different marinades and broiling them.
 Here are some other ideas.

-Preheat oven to 325 degrees.
-Place breasts in large baking dish.
+Preheat the oven to 325 degrees.
+Place breasts in a large baking dish.
 Do not crowd them.
-Saute onion in skillet and add remaining ingredients to the onions except the sour cream.
-Mix the spiced onions and mushrooms and pour over birds in baking dish.
-Cover dish lightly and bake for 1 hour, turning breasts occasionally.
+Saute onion in skillet and add remaining ingredients to the onions except for the sour cream.
+Mix the spiced onions and mushrooms and pour over birds in the baking dish.
+Cover the dish lightly and bake for 1 hour, turning breasts occasionally.
 Add sour cream and stir.
 Bake uncovered for 20 minutes.
 Serve over rice.
-(Brown rice or mixture of white and wild rice is especially good.)
+(Brown rice or a mixture of white and wild rice is especially good.)
 Serves 6.